linikerunk/example-market-place/README.md

 <h1 align="center">
-   <a href="#"> voxus-invest </a>
+   <a href="#"> AMcom Market Place </a>
 </h1>

 <h3 align="center">
-    This is a repo about invest to the company voxus, that will lead with several clientes and generate PDF bills
+    This is a repo about AMcom company, that will lead with several clientes and product that will have a commission.
 </h3>

 <p align="center">